cayesoneira/miniTRASGO-documentation/docs/setup/calibration.md

 ## Plateau calibration
 It has to be performed at every location (and maybe several times a year or at the beginning of a measure campaign) since it depends on temperature, pressure, etc.

+## TDC
+They need calibration:they give three numbers, they need three strings.

 ## FEE Charge calibration curve
 Get the transformation from AU in time-charge to the proper units of charge (Coulombs).